Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Check the blueness of the sky with the Cyanometer

 Last but definitely not least, one of the most fun things to see in Ljubljana is the Cyanometer.
-Resembling a monolith, the Cyanometer constantly measures the blueness of the sky and shares information about the air quality in the Slovenian capital.
-The idea derives from the tool that Swiss physicist Horace-Bénédict de Saussure created in 1789 in an attempt to predict the weather.
-The Ljubljana Cyanometer was created in 2016 by Martin Bricelj Baraga and displays information about air pollution in real-time.
+Resembling a monolith, the Cyanometer constantly measures the blueness of the sky and provides information on air quality in the Slovenian capital.
+The idea derives from a tool that Swiss physicist Horace-Bénédict de Saussure created in 1789 to predict the weather.
+The Ljubljana Cyanometer, created in 2016 by Martin Bricelj Baraga, displays real-time information on air pollution.

 Moreover, the Cyanometer takes photos of the sky, and the images provide information about the sky’s blueness.
-It operates on solar energy, and it’s a quirky thing to see when visiting the city.
+It runs on solar energy and is a quirky sight to see when visiting the city.

 Things to do in Ljubljana: the day trips

 Slovenia, like its capital, is a compact country.
 If you have a week to spend in it, you can see most of its attractions.
-The Slovenian nature will remind you a lot of Austria, but the truth is that it has its own identity.
-That said, if you have enough days in Ljubljana and you’re not there for a few hours, it definitely deserves going on a day trip or two.
-There are marvelous things to see 1-2 hours away from Ljubljana, and it’ll be a pity to miss them.
+Slovenian nature will remind you a lot of Austria, but it has its own identity.
+That said, if you have enough time in Ljubljana and you’re not there for a few hours, it definitely deserves a day trip or two.
+There are marvelous things to see, 1-2 hours away from Ljubljana, and it’ll be a pity to miss them.

-Therefore, I will share some great day trips you can enjoy from Ljubljana and how to reach them.
+Therefore, I will share some great day trips you can enjoy from Ljubljana, along with how to get there.

 Lake Bled.
-That’s the undeniable pearl of Slovenia (I wrote about Bled here).
+That’s Slovenia’s undeniable pearl (I wrote about Bled here).
 It is an impressive lake with a picturesque little island on one side.
-It takes approximately an hour to reach it and deserves to be seen.
-Slovenia’s rich nature creates a stunning atmosphere, and rowing to the little Bled island is memorable.
+It takes about an hour to reach it, and it is worth seeing.
+Slovenia’s rich natural beauty creates a stunning atmosphere, and rowing to the little island of Bled is memorable.
 You can book a tour to Lake Bled here.

 Bonus: You can read more about Lake Bled in my dedicated article.
 Here’s what to expect from a day trip to Lake Bled and its surroundings.

 Postojna Cave and Predjama Castle.
 The second most famous tour in Slovenia takes you to the beautiful Predjama Castle.
-However, the reason people go on this tour is usually the impressive Postojna Cave, where you can walk kilometers inside the formations of stalactites and stalagmites.
+However, people usually go on this tour for the impressive Postojna Cave, where you can walk for kilometers through the stalactite and stalagmite formations.
 It’s a great experience, for sure.
 You can book the Postojna Cave tour here.

 Vipana Valley Wine Tour.
-I always enjoy winery tours (like the ones I did in Siena or Florence), and if you also like them, Slovenia has its own version of Tuscany.
+I always enjoy winery tours (like the ones I did in Siena or Florence), and if you like them too, Slovenia has its own version of Tuscany.
 The Vipana Valley is the country’s wine region, and you can go on a half-day tour to taste the region’s wine.
 You can book the Vipana Valley Wine Tour here.

 Where to eat in Ljubljana

 Food is an integral part of any journey abroad.
-Tasting the local cuisine is one of the finest things to do in life, and Ljubljana didn’t disappoint me.
+Tasting the local cuisine is one of life’s finest experiences, and Ljubljana didn’t disappoint me.
 I ate in several places during my journey to Ljubljana, and two of them stole my heart.
-Of course, there’s no lack of excellent eateries in town, but since I always want to suggest the places I visit, I will only write down these ones.
+Of course, there are plenty of excellent eateries in town, but since I always want to suggest the places I visit, I will only list these.

 Restaurant Figovec.
 If you want to try traditional Slovenian cuisine, look no further.
 This beautifully located restaurant (almost opposite the Cyanometer) cooks delicious dishes at reasonable prices.
 It has an outdoor area where you can enjoy the sunny days.
 I returned twice during my stay for food here.
 See Figovec on Google Maps.

 My dumplings of Slovenia.
 This is the best place to eat Slovenian dumplings in Ljubljana.
-Located at the Central Market, this humble restaurant offers delicious dumplings—sweet and salty.
+Located in the Central Market, this humble restaurant offers delicious dumplings—both sweet and salty.
 It’s an experience to have lunch here, so don’t miss the opportunity.
 You can see it on Google Maps here.

 Cafe Capri.
 Lastly, look no further if you’d like to enjoy a delicious breakfast by the river.
 Cafe Capri prepares a small selection of breakfast dishes daily, and on sunny days, you can enjoy the outdoors.
 See Cafe Capri on Google Maps.